grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "But, wait... isn't working on submarines dangerous?
 In general, I think I'd rather live in this hole in the ground here than die in a hole out there in the sea."

 "It's incredibly fucking dangerous.
 I won't lie to you about that.
 But we're compensated for the danger: it pays very well, enough for us to live by our own terms.
 Enough to buy you out of your current job.
-That's primarily because there's a limited number of people willing to go out there and carry out their lives encased in a steel tube and surrounded by dangers and fears that would liquefy the guts of most folk.
+That's primarily because there's a limited number of people willing to go out there and carry out their lives encased in a steel tube and surrounded by danger and fears that would liquefy the guts of most folk.
 Submariners are an elite class, in their own filthy way."

 "What good is wealth and freedom if you are dead though?"